News Tonight: History

-Channel 5 has been airing news bulletins since the period of pilot broadcasts conducted in February 1963.
-These consisted of a plain news bulletin read by a presenter and a series of Berita Singapura newsreels.
-The first newsreader on launch night was Steven Lee, while the first newsreel (Berita Singapura) was read by Harry Crabb, who later appeared in the regular bulletins.
-The news division was assisted by Australian entrepreneur David Prior, who trained locals in the field of television journalism.
-At the time, it was projected that Prior would stay with TV Singapura for two years.
-The first bulletin in the pilot service was broadcast at 6:30pm on 15 February 1963 and was a five-minute English bulletin followed by a newsreel lasting a further five minutes, the latter having Chinese subtitles.
-On 11 March 1963, ahead of the formal launch on 2 April, the channel gained a four-hour schedule and the news moved to 9:15pm, lasting fifteen minutes, adding an equal-running Chinese bulletin at 8:15pm.
-The Berita Singapura newsreels were transmitted separately from the newsreel featured in the main bulletin.
+Channel 5 has aired news bulletins since its pilot broadcasts in February 1963.
+These consisted of a straightforward news bulletin read by a presenter, accompanied by Berita Singapura newsreels.
+The first newsreader on launch night was Steven Lee, while the first Berita Singapura newsreel was read by Harry Crabb, who later appeared in regular bulletins.
+The news division was assisted by Australian entrepreneur David Prior, who trained local journalists; at the time, he was expected to remain with Television Singapura for two years.
+The first pilot-service bulletin aired at 6:30 pm on 15 February 1963 and comprised a five-minute English bulletin followed by a five-minute newsreel with Chinese subtitles.

+On 11 March 1963, ahead of the 2 April launch, the channel expanded to a four-hour schedule.
+The English bulletin moved to 9:15 pm and expanded to fifteen minutes, while a Chinese bulletin was added at 8:15 pm.
+Berita Singapura newsreels continued to air separately from the main bulletin.

-From 30 March 1973, the channel only carried news bulletins in English and Malay, with the English bulletin airing during primetime hours.
-Selected newsreels were converted to colour on 11 November 1974, in the second phase of RTS's colour implementation plan for television.
-For black and white footage, said content aired appropriately.
-At the end of 1978, "on-the-spot" outside broadcast links were added.
+From 30 March 1973, the channel carried news bulletins only in English and Malay, with the English bulletin moved to primetime.
+Selected newsreels were converted to colour on 11 November 1974 as part of RTS's colour-broadcast implementation plan.
+Black-and-white material continued to be aired as appropriate.
+By the end of 1978, "on-the-spot" outside broadcast links were introduced.

-After RTS became SBC, all four language bulletins initially received a homogenous news intro displaying the name of the four language bulletins.
-The corporatisation also enabled SBC to hire permanent newsreaders.
-New wardrobe rules were imposed on 1 May 1980.
-Uniforms were no longer allowed; certain coloured fabrics had to be withdrawn, with blue garments clashing with the blue screen, causing the clothes to disappear, and blueish-gray garments because they matched the colour of the set; bright red clothes would cause ghosting effects; striped patterns were seen as "distracting", flashy jewelry and low necklines were outlawed.
-SBC was considering introducing an SG$200 dress allowance after the new dress code came into effect.
+Following RTS's transition to SBC, all four language bulletins initially adopted a standardised news intro displaying their respective titles.
+Corporatisation also enabled SBC to hire permanent newsreaders.
+A new dress code was introduced on 1 May 1980, restricting certain colours and patterns due to technical issues such as chroma-key conflicts and ghosting effects.
+SBC also considered a S$200 clothing allowance following the implementation of these rules.

-SBC began adapting a new format for its television news broadcasts in August 1980.
-The new format would feature two newscasters and more on-location reporting.
-It was initially limited to the English and Mandarin bulletins starting 8 August.
-The new format also ended with the "archaic" newsreels, starting with the English bulletins.
-The outside broadcasts have also improved in 1980.
+In August 1980, SBC began adopting a new format for its television news broadcasts.
+The format, initially applied to the English and Mandarin bulletins, featured two newscasters and expanded on-location reporting.
+The "archaic" newsreels were discontinued, beginning with the English bulletins.
+Outside broadcasts also saw improvements during this period.